NextJump/nextjump.github.io/_posts/culture/2015-04-15-nxj-giving-back.md

 authortitle: Hao
 previewimg: giving-back.jpg
 category: culture
 excerpt: Recently, Next Jumpers voted Education as the area to which they'd like the company to dedicate its resources.
-Read about two Next Jumpers&apos stories of their own charitable efforts in education.
+Read about two Next Jumpers&apos; stories of their own charitable efforts in education.
 tags:
 - betteryou
 - givingback